RolandLeFranc/PlayReady/Docs/Overview/workingwithplayready.md

 For more information on PlayReady Device Porting Kit, see [PlayReady Device Porting Kit](playreadyportingkit.md).

+<a id="prwindows"></a>
 ### PlayReady on Windows

 You can create Universal Windows Platform (UWP) applications capable of providing PlayReady content to the user while enforcing the access rules defined by the content provider.
 Windows 10 PlayReady documentation can be found at [PlayReady for Windows 10](https://msdn.microsoft.com/en-us/windows/uwp/audio-video-camera/playready-client-sdk).
 Samples of PlayReady Windows 10 applications can be found at [PlayReady sample Universal Windows Apps for Windows 10 (Javascript/C#/EME)](https://code.msdn.microsoft.com/windowsapps/PlayReady-samples-for-124a3738).

 You can also create PlayReady Windows Store and Web applications for Windows 8.1.
 Windows 8.1 PlayReady documentation can be found at [Developing PlayReady Windows Store and Web Apps](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/dn468834.aspx).
 Samples of PlayReady Windows 8.1 applications can be found at [PlayReady sample for Windows 8.1 Store apps](https://code.msdn.microsoft.com/windowsapps/PlayReady-sample-for-bb3065e7).

+Some PlayReady Partners provide SDKs to run PlayReady on Windows 7 and Mac OS, based on Electron, Xamarin, or other technologies.
+You can contact these [PlayReady Partners](https://www.microsoft.com/playready/partners) directly for more information.

 ### PlayReady on Azure